 A: I don’t believe in New Year’s resolutions.
 It’s common knowledge that they rarely succeed.
 What’s not well understood is why.

-If a person isn’t willing to eat sensibly and exercise during the year, it’s unlikely they’ll do so when the new calendar goes up.
+If a person is not willing to eat sensibly and exercise during the year, it’s unlikely they’ll do so when the new calendar goes up.
 A better plan is to start gradually and spread resolutions over the entire year.
 Jonah Lehrer explained the problem with New Year’s resolutions in terms of how the brain works (The Wall Street Journal, December 26, 2009).
 His explanation provides the underpinning for the gradual approach.

 Physiology, not character, is the problem, according to Mr. Lehrer.
 “Willpower,” he says, is an “extremely limited mental resource.”
 Most New Year’s resolutions, of course, rely on willpower.
 That’s why 88% of all resolutions fail, according to a survey of 3000 people conducted by a UK psychologist.
 Three main factors are involved.

 First, the part of the brain responsible for willpower, the prefrontal cortex, has responsibility for many other functions.
 These include mental focus, short-term memory, and abstract thinking.
 This helps to explain why, after a long day at the office, we’re more likely to indulge in a pint of ice cream, or eat too many slices of leftover pizza.
 “A tired brain,” Lehrer writes, “preoccupied with its problems, is going to struggle to resist what it wants, even when what it wants isn’t what we need.”

 An overloaded prefrontal cortex, in spite of best intentions, has limited capacity to following through on New Year’s resolutions.